zoul/Lambda-Alert/README.md

   notification center.
 The name of the notification is documented in the header files.
-If you want the dismissal to be animated, include a `userInfo` dictionary with the notification that returns an appropriate `NSNumber` instance for `CCActionSheetAnimationKey` or `CCAlertViewAnimatedKey`.
+If you want the dismissal to be animated, include a `userInfo` dictionary with the notification that returns an appropriate `NSNumber` instance for `CCActionSheetAnimatedKey` or `CCAlertViewAnimatedKey`.
 The notification triggers `-dismissAnimated:`, so the notes above apply.

 Links